What Is TAM (Total Addressable Market)?

-What is the Total Addressable Market (TAM)?
+Total Addressable Market Definition

-The Total Addressable Market (TAM), also referred to as Total Available Market, refers to the overall revenue opportunity available for any product or service if it obtains a 100% market share.
+The Total Addressable Market (TAM), also called Total Available Market, refers to the overall revenue opportunity available for any product or service if it obtains a 100% market share.

 Determining a product or service’s TAM is not a revenue projection.
 It is merely a way for companies to understand the size of the market currently.

-Total Addressable Market is an important concept for startups and existing businesses.
-The estimates such as effort and funding allow them to prioritize specific requirements, customer insights, and business opportunities.
+The Total Addressable Market is an essential concept for startups and existing businesses.
+The estimates, such as effort and funding, allow them to prioritize specific requirements, customer insights, and business opportunities.

-Benefits of knowing Total Addressable Market
+Benefits of Knowing Total Addressable Market

 There are mainly three methods used to calculate the Total Addressable Market.
 They are: